oracle/cloud-asset-oci-msfailovercluster/README.md

 }
 ```

-To automatically start the script at boot time, import in Task Scheduler the XML file called "oci-mscluster-scheduler.xml".
+To automatically start the script at boot time, import in Task Scheduler the XML file `oci-mscluster-scheduler.xml`.
 Remember to change the path to the script at <Command></Command>.